- Petrol, diesel options (with hybrids expected)

 Volvo V60 petrol engines

-The sole petrol engine currently on offer is the 250hp T5.
+The sole petrol engine on offer is the 250hp T5.
 Put your foot down and it can manage the 0-62mph sprint in a spritely 6.7 seconds, with top speed rated at 145mph.
 Torque comes in at 350Nm.
+It's a legendary nameplate that evokes memories of the firebreathing 1990s Volvo 850 T5-R, but in reality, this V60 is a much more civilised proposition.

 The T6 Twin Engine hybrid accelerates to 62mph in a brisk 5.7 seconds, reaching up to 143mph, courtesy of its 340hp and 590Nm of torque.
 The more powerful T8 Twin Engine, however, rockets to 62mph in just 5.1 seconds and is capable of hitting 155mph thanks to a total of 390hp and 640Nm of torque from its petrol-electric powertrain.

-What’s the Volvo V60 D4 like to drive?
+What are the Volvo V60 D3 and D4 models like to drive?

 - Weighty steering provides good sense of confidence